 When a price list import is executed in the back office to update product prices, "price change events" are created in the database.
-After the import a separate job ProcessProductPriceRefresh must be executed in order to process the created price change events and do further things like CacheRefresh etc. The job ProcessProductPriceRefresh has a job configuration named Cleanup events.
+After the import, a separate job ProcessProductPriceRefresh must be executed to process the created price change events and do further things like CacheRefresh etc. The job ProcessProductPriceRefresh has a job configuration named Cleanup events.
 Depending on that configuration (

-true.
 In order to reduce the number of events to process and also to ensure that the events are processed only once (for option Cleanup events =

-In order to fix that issue, the behavior of the job ProcessProductPriceRefresh was changed for the option (cleanup events = true):
+In order to fix that issue, the behavior of the job ProcessProductPriceRefresh was changed for the option (Cleanup events =

-Running the job with cleanup events = true normally means that afterwards all processed price change events are removed and the database table should be empty.
+true usually means that afterwards all processed price change events are removed and the database table should be empty.
 So there is no need to reduce the number of events that are processed by a time frame.
 Therefore this date check has been removed.
-As a result the price change events that are created from the price list import during a parallel execution remain in the database after the current run of the job ProcessProductPriceRefresh and will simply be processed with the next run.
+As a result, the price change events created from the price list import during a parallel execution remain in the database after the current run of the job ProcessProductPriceRefresh.
+They will then be processed with the next run.
 Since the mode "Cleanup events =

 This means there could still be unprocessed price change events.
-Therefore Intershop does not recommend using this option.
+Therefore, Intershop does not recommend using this option.

 The information provided in the Knowledge Base may not be applicable to all systems and situations.
 Intershop Communications will not be liable to any party for any direct or indirect damages resulting from the use of the Customer Support section of the Intershop Corporate Web site, including, without limitation, any lost profits, business interruption, loss of programs or other data on your information handling system.